Select Page

 Calling All Board Presidents

-Leading With Efficacy: Board President Roles and Responsibilities
+Leading With Efficacy: Board President Roles and Responsibilities (Expo 4)

 The Essential Components of Parliamentary Procedure

 In hopes of conducting school board meetings efficiently, many school boards establish procedural rules or make policy statements that they will follow certain parliamentary rules, such as those established by Robert’s Rules of Order.
-This session will examine many of the parliamentary issues that arise before, during or after school board meetings, such as motions and amendments, voting and other common parliamentary issues that school boards “need to know,” offering suggestions for ways that school boards should appropriately address these issues.
+This session examined many of the parliamentary issues that arise before, during or after school board meetings, such as motions and amendments, voting and other common parliamentary issues that school boards “need to know,” offering suggestions for ways that school boards should appropriately address these issues.

 Scott Mikesh, WASB Staff Counsel